Are You Eligible to Vote Absentee?

-Effective July 1, 2012 people who register to vote for the first time in Virginia (does not apply to address changes or in-state moves) will be required to wait 5 days before being issued an absentee ballot.
+People who register to vote for the first time in Virginia (does not apply to address changes or in-state moves) are required to wait five days before being issued an absentee ballot.
 An absentee ballot application can be completed at the time of registration and the ballot will be mailed at the conclusion of the waiting period.

-Completed and signed applications can be submitted in the following ways;
+If you choose to print and sign your application it can be submitted in the following ways;

 - Mail to; Voter Registration Office, 750 Miller Dr. SE, Suite C, Leesburg VA 20175

 - Fax to; 703-777-0622